awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 Deleting the writer instance from an Aurora cluster deletes the cluster itself\.
 Because a global database typically holds business\-critical data, you can't delete the global database and the associated clusters in a single step\.

-For instructions on removing clusters from a global database, see [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching)\.
-For a procedure showing how to delete clusters after they are removed, see [Deleting a DB Instance in an Aurora DB Cluster](USER_DeleteInstance.md)\.
+For instructions on removing clusters from a global database, see [Removing a cluster from an Aurora global database](#aurora-global-database-detaching)\.
+For a procedure showing how to delete clusters after they are removed, see [Deleting a DB instance in an Aurora DB cluster](USER_DeleteInstance.md)\.
 Deleting the primary instance from an Aurora cluster deletes the cluster itself\.

 **To delete an Aurora global database using the AWS Management Console**

 1. Confirm that all other clusters are removed from the Aurora global database\.

     If the global database includes any clusters nested underneath it, as in the following screenshot, you can't delete the global database yet\.
-Follow the procedure in [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching) for each cluster associated with the global database\.
+Follow the procedure in [Removing a cluster from an Aurora global database](#aurora-global-database-detaching) for each cluster associated with the global database\.
 ![\[The global database shown preceding can't be deleted because it still has associated clusters.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-cluster-tree-08-not-empty.png)

    After the global database has no associated clusters, you can delete it\.
 The following screenshot shows how the `global-db-demo` cluster is no longer associated with the global database after being removed\.